Programs showed the public what they have to offer.

 The Methodist Student Association was selling sausage wraps.

-“We are raising money for about anything such as our missions trips or to help when we rebuild houses for people,” President Alex Ruiz, anthropology sophomore, said.
+“We are raising money for about anything such as our missions trips or to help when we rebuild houses for people,” said president Alex Ruiz, anthropology sophomore.
 “Our goal is to sell out all of our sausage wraps.”

 The Methodist Student Association will go on a mission trip to Costa Rica during spring break, which this money will help fund them.